Weekend Camp Reservations

 Camp Kitson - Map

 Near Hills Creek Reservoir outside Oakridge, Kitson is a 160-acre camp ideal for weekend camping.
+You can drive right to the campsite.
 There are 9 Adirondack cabin shelters (sleeps 4 each), a program shelter, many tent sites, and a pit latrine.
-Please bring your own water, but do not bring more firewood.
-There are many stacks of firewood for your use.
+Please bring your own water.
+Bring firewood.
+There are also stacks of firewood for your use.
+More logs are stacked between trees and ready to split if you're feeling strong.
+Be safe!